 Artificial intelligence, often referred to as AI, enables computers and machines to mimic the perception, learning, problem-solving, and decision-making capabilities of the human mind.
-AI allows many incredible performances and tasks that were considered as only doable by humans.
+AI allows many incredible performances and tasks that were considered only doable by humans.
 Even though AI is mainly used for shopping, healthcare, and as a way to increase a consumer’s experience, AI is also extremely popular in the video game industry.
 With a tech-savvy population, it is normal for gaming companies to include AI experiences in some of their games to improve the gaming experience.

-For example, some of the most popular video game companies like Tencent, NetEase, and Changyou have all used a speech recognition system allowing gamers to convert their voice into messages to keep their hands free, or some have created games using the AI technology, such as Ring of Elysium.
+For example, some of the most popular video game companies like Tencent, NetEase, and Changyou have all used a speech recognition system allowing gamers to convert their voice into messages to keep their hands free, or some have created games using AI technology, such as Ring of Elysium.